What Makes Us Different

 Family Star Montessori provides children with developmental and overall health screenings, including:

-Family Star Montessori partners with Michael’s of Denver Catering to provide our students with a healthy breakfast, lunch, and snack each day.
+Family Star Montessori provides our students with a healthy breakfast, lunch, and snack each day.
 We have found that children try and enjoy a wide variety of food when the menu items are served “deconstructed,” meaning children are able—in a family-style setting—to choose what they want to eat and serve themselves.
 Students learn to eat at a table with their peers, using adult-size utensils.
 They set the table and clean up after themselves.
 Mealtime is an educational experience, in both life skills, and healthy eating habits.

 Development & Disabilities